gwharton/module-autocustomergroup/README.md

 <h2>Configuration Options</h2>
 <ul>
 <li><b>Enable Module</b> - This activates and deactivates the module.
 When turned off, orders will be processed using the existing Magento settings and the existing VAT control is used on the frontend.
 The module can be enabled and disabled on a per site basis.</li>
-<li><b>Validate on Each Transaction</b> - If the order is being placed by a customer that has existing Tax ID Validation data stored in their shipping address, then this can be re-used on each subsequent order, or it can be revalidated every time.
-This only applies for Customers with accounts with stored Shipping Addresses.
-This option does nothing for guest checkouts.</li>
 <li><b>VAT/Tax Identifier Frontend Label</b> - The label for the VAT/Tax Id Input Box at Checkout.
 Magento's default is "VAT Number".
 The default for this module is "Tax Identifier", but you can set this to anything you like.</li>
 <li><b>Enable download of Additional Base Currencies</b> - To enable currency conversion of Import Thresholds using Magento Currency subsystem, the enabled Scheme Currencies need to be configured as additional Base Currencies within Magento.
 Currency download will need to be triggered after enabling this setting.
 This enables the downloading of the correct exchange rates for use in this module, provided you haven't selected to use manual exchange rates within the addon modules.
 This can be verified in Stores -> Currency Rates.</li>
 <li><b>Enable recording of Tax Scheme details to sales_order_tax_scheme table</b> - When an order is placed, and a tax rule is triggered that is linked to a tax scheme, then the tax scheme information is recorded in table sales_order_tax_scheme in the database.</li>